morganthomas/winning-arguments/winning-arguments.md

 Statements, like other sentences, tend to follow rules of grammar.
 Rules of grammar vary between languages, but there are various common themes.
 The majority of sentences are statements.
 The full complexity of grammar is manifest in the grammar of statements.
 The grammar of statements, which does not include the grammar of non-statement sentences, is an interesting study in its own right.
 In addition, an understanding of the grammar of statements is important background knowledge for what follows.
 Therefore, our next step in understanding statements is to embark on a study of the grammar of statements, setting aside the question of the grammar of non-statement sentences.

-There are many approaches to the study of the grammar of statements.
+There are many approaches to the study of grammar.
 Indeed, there are a number of different kinds of grammatical theory of note:

 * A **natural language grammar** attempts to describe the grammar of a natural language.
   * A **descriptive natural language grammar** attempts to describe the rules of grammar actually followed (in ordinary cases) by some population of speakers.